Skip to product information

 Please note that due to the nature of the wine, regular shipping will not be available during this period.

-Rosa X 2022
+Rosa X NV

 Region: Rheinhessen, Germany

-Grape: Dornfelder, Weissburgunder, Bacchus, Gewurztraminer, Silvaner
+Grape: Dornfelder, Bacchus, Merlot, Muller-Thurgau

 Category: Rosé

-A perfect choice for rosé lovers
+A new vintage has arrived!
+A perfect choice for rosé lovers.

 [Producer information]